Falcion/Patternugit/.github/CONTRIBUTING.md

 2. make sure the issue you are fixing is described or that the feature you want to add is documented in an issue: discussing the design upfront helps ensure that we are ready to accept your work;
 3. if it's asked, sign the CLA before sending PRs: the organization cannot accept code without a signed CLA, make sure your commits are associated with the email address used in your CLA signature.
 4. fork the repository;
-5. in your forked repository, create a new GIT branch for your changes;
+5. in your forked repository, create a new branch for your changes;
 6. make your changes, including appropriate checks and testing;
 7. follow the coding conventions or adhere to the existing conventions;
 8. commit your changes using a descriptive commit message that follows “commits convention”[^1]: adhering to this convention is necessary because release notes are automatically generated from these messages;